Christianity and China's Moral Crisis

 Christianity and Traditional Chinese Culture

-Confucianism and Christian ethics and medical ethics.
+Confucianism and Christian Ethics and Medical Ethics

 Medical progress has brought many new problems and questions.

-The main principles now are: respecting the person’s individual autonomy and freedom; doing no harm; benefitting others; justice, i.e., to be treated equally with others.
+The main principles now are: respecting the person’s individual autonomy and freedom; doing no harm; benefiting others; justice, i.e., to be treated equally with others.
 Confucianism respects personal moral autonomy, but not his personal autonomy.
 Christianity respects both.

 Confucian influence on rural Christian worship